pkassios/best-repo-ever/README.md

 A paragraph

 What if I change the staged file?
+And I am changing a line also

 And then change it again?

+And let's add one more change at the end.